 Now that you've decided to attend Carnegie Mellon, follow the steps below to prepare for your arrival on campus.
 You should be able to complete these steps from home.
-If you have any questions, contact the Graduate Education Office or consult the Deadlines for Incoming Students page.
+If you have any questions, contact us or consult the Deadlines for Incoming Students page.

 Establish your Andrew User ID, password, and university email**

 Your Andrew User ID provides you with the ability to access the university's computing services such as Student Information Online, the computing clusters and your Andrew email account.
 You will also need your Andrew ID and password to submit your health history and immunization forms, enroll in student health insurance, register for classes, and apply for temporary or permanent university housing.

 You should expect to receive an email from Computing Services.
 The email will contain a link for retrieving your Andrew userID and instructions for continuing the First Pass process to set your initial password.

 Your Andrew email account is your source for official and important Carnegie Mellon communications.
 Please check it frequently before you arrive on campus and during your academic career.
 If you choose to use an alternate email address (i.e., Yahoo, Gmail, etc.), then you should forward your Andrew email to your preferred email address to ensure that you receive all official university communications.

 **Tepper MBA Students please consult the Tepper Countdown Web site for more information about your Tepper Email Accounts.

 The Carnegie Mellon University-wide New Graduate Student Orientation takes place every fall and spring to provide an introduction to university-level services, programs, and resources for graduate students.
 Attendance is not mandatory, but highly recommended.
 All events and sessions are free of charge.